pedrosanchezr/poe/README.md

 ### Known issues / Tech debt
 - (FE + BE) Check why some extra quotes gets to the console, fix it and remove the workaround to trim them
+- (FE) Size of editor should be checked to confirm it works well in all cases.
+- (FE) On smartphones or vertical screens the editors will take most of the screen.
+Pending to change the behaviour of fullscreen to hide/show in those cases
 - (BE) Swagger documentation is being deployed only on HTTP, seems to be a known error/config issue of Flask-Restplus

 ## [1.0.2] - 2020-10-03